DarkGuy10/Deb8M8/README.md

 To fix:
 ```
 1. Debate search
-2. Logout option (a whole ass sidebar)
-3. Home page has links to all debates you were part of
+2. Home page has links to all debates you were part of
 ```